PaulSebi/snerr/README.md

 ex. the front end guy can decode `SN401NF` as `User Not Found` by simply tweaking the config.

-> Do not forget to create a `snerrfile.json` file in the root directory of your application.
-Please follow the format for the config strictly; you can alternatively choose to copy the file from `node_modules/snerr/snerrfile.json
+> Create a `snerrfile.json` file in the root directory of your application.
+Please follow the format for the config strictly; you can alternatively choose to copy the file from `node_modules/snerr/snerrfile.json`, or **snerr** will do it for you.

 ## Docs